 - SaLT strategies/Word Aware integrated in to teaching;

-- The KS4 Maths/Numeracy curriculum is taught through 2.91 hours contact time (average) per week (12% curriculum time).
+- The KS4 Maths/Numeracy curriculum is taught through 2.92 hours (average) contact time per week (12% curriculum time).

-- The Maths curriculum is designed to build and expand on previous skills and subject knowledge, over a 5 year period.
-It also plans for opportunities for repetition to embed knowledge, increasing the chance of information recall and to integrate new knowledge into larger ideas (view our Maths curriculum map here).
+- The Maths curriculum is designed to build and expand on previous skills and subject knowledge, over a 5-year period.
+It also plans for opportunities for repetition to embed knowledge, increasing the chance of information recall and to integrate new knowledge into larger ideas (view our Maths curriculum map in appendix).

 - We offer a wide range of qualifications in Maths, which are selected to appropriately challenge, based on each pupil’s stage of development, including: